rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 #### :x: Transient consumer looses all enqueued messages so far

-This time we are launching producer and consumer on separate application/process and we are going to perform a rolling restart.
+This time we are launching producer and consumer on separate application/process.

 1. Start producer
   ```bash